apeinot/java/report.md

 ### Evaluation

-The obtain results from our tool are close to what we can observe in Cobertura report (green lines and red lines of coverage in functions as there are coverage pourcentage for functions) so it's pretty accurate.
-However, if the code is modified (or refactored) then some flags will need to be change before running the tool again.
+The obtained results from our tool are close to what we can observe in Cobertura report (green lines and red lines of coverage in functions as there are coverage pourcentage for functions) so it's pretty accurate.
+However, if the code is modified (or refactored) then some flags will need to be changed before running the tool again.

 #### Report of old coverage:
 (run `mvn test|grep coverage`on *coverage* branch to get it)